This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Telephone: Outgoing calls only can be made from the Payphone.
+Telephone: Calls can be made and received from the shared telephone located in an outside store behind Coastguard Cottage 3.
 There is no mobile signal in the valley but the signal is usually good at the top of the track.

 Accessibility: Due to the remote location of this cottage, guests are advised that access is via a locked gate along a rough track approximately half a mile long.
 Please drive very slowly and with great care at all times.
 Low slung vehicles should exercise particular care.